artfuldev/Kenny/ReadMe.md

 Kenny uses modified values for evaluation of various parameters, thus introducing almost an entirely new engine, because the evaluation function is the heart of a chess engine.

 ##Visions
-* Better board representation using fully object oriented programming using proper class heirarchy (probably in a an entirely new repo)
+* Better board representation using fully object oriented programming using proper class heirarchy (probably in an entirely new repo)
 * Modification of the evaluation function to a better one (pending some neural networks analyses on my side)